bruvio/WeddingTemplate/README.md

 This website template represents a wedding website that utilizes a combination of Python, HTML, and CSS, with Django serving as its primary framework.

 <p>
 Welcome to our delightful project!
-Immerse yourself in the enchanting journey we have crafted for you.
+Immerse yourself in this Wedding template that I have crafted for you.
 As you explore this exquisite website, allow us to guide you through the various pages, each designed to captivate your heart.<br>

 Step into the entrance of the home page.
 With a beautiful picture of love and excitement as the template introduces the union.<br>